MAXIIIMVS/.dotfiles/README.md

 # 🛠️ My Dotfiles

+**My dotfiles.
+DON'T USE THEM unless you're me (or know exactly what you're doing).
+No support, no mercy.**

 My personal dotfiles for managing system and app configurations using GNU Stow and Git submodules.

 ## 📦 Requirements